pageplanner/shared_vestaboard_code/README.md

 SOFTWARE.
 ```

+## How To Use These Scripts

 To use this code, you will need to download it to a computer that has Python installed.
-I have used it on Windows and Linux
+I have used it with Python 3 on Windows and Linux

 The vestaboard.py file contains common functions that are used byu the other Python scripts in this directory